freshOS/Stevia/README.md

 Stevia is an iOS Auto Layout DSL written in swift.

-It is not a heavy layout engine, it is just a lightweight shortcut api for creating Auto Layout constraints and defining view only using code ! 😍
+It's not another heavy layout engine, it is just fine set of shortcuts and extensions for creating AutoLayout constraints and defining views using code ! 😍

 ## Features
 - [x] Layout